 Set light theme or dark theme.
+The user menu contains:

-Information about the user who is logged in.
+• Information about the user who is logged in.

-• Change account : Log out from the current account and log in to a new account.
+- → - Change account : Log out from the current account and log in to a new account. - Log out : Log out from the current account.